Free Profit and Loss Statement Templates (Monthly & Annual)

 Periodic vs. Pro Forma

-There are two types of profit and loss statements that you may choose to prepare depending on your business.
+There are two types of P&L statements that you may choose to prepare depending on your business.
 These two types of P&L statements include:

 Periodic profit and loss statement